14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 title:  "Awwwards conference - first day highlights"
 ---

-# Awwwards conference
+# Awwwards conference (first day)
-## First day highlights

-*We had the chance to attend the [Awwwards](http://conference.awwwards.com/) conference this year - a great event about web design in Barcelona.
-This the first post of a two day series*.
+*We had the chance to attend the [Awwwards](http://conference.awwwards.com/) conference this year - a great event about web design.
+This the first post of a two day series.
+You can find the [second day highlights here]({% post_url 2015-02-27-awwwards-conference-second-day %}).*

 —

 [Awwwards](http://conference.awwwards.com/) is an organisation that aims to recognise and share the most inspiring projects around the world.
-It consists of a talented jury who promotes projects with awards on different web design categories.
+It consists of a talented jury who promotes projects with awards for different web design categories.
 Every year they host a conference with different talks and a prize-giving ceremony.

 This year the conference was held in the beautiful Barcelona.